minvws/nl-covid19-coronacheck-website/_questions-in-app/en/1-3-wanneer-kan-ik-coronacheck-in-nederland-en-internationaal-gebruiken.md

   - /en/faq/39-wanneer-wordt-coronacheck-verder-uitgebreid
   - /en/faq-in-app/32-kan-ik-met-een-vaccinatie-ook-toegang-krijgen/
 ---
-The Dutch coronavirus entry pass is available already.
-From the beginning of July, you can also get an international certificate.
+From the end of June, you can turn a vaccination into a Dutch coronavirus entry pass.
+From the beginning of July, you can also get an international certificate - either from a test result, a vaccination or a recovery statement (if you were infected with coronavirus before).